 Some of you may already be familiar with BC’s Civil Resolution Tribunal (CRT).
-The CRT can help you resolve certain disputes quickly in variety of different ways.
-In this blog post we will cover some of the basics.
+The CRT can help you resolve certain disputes quickly in a variety of different ways.
+In this blog post, we will cover some of the basics.
 When can you use the CRT?
 What in the world is a solution explorer?
 We’ve gathered this information from their website so you can have a better grasp of what to expect from the CRT.

 What kind of things can the CRT help you with?